camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

       For IPv4 and IPv6 addresses, that can optionally include a port.
 For example, `ipport:80.90.34.2:16790`, `ipport:80.90.34.2`, `ipport:[2001:db8::1]:8080` or `ipport:[2001:db8::1]`.

-The client MUST authenticate with the authorization server as described in [Client Authentication Section](#client-authentication).

 ## Offline Access